The Medicaid National Correct Coding Initiative

 - Procedure-to-Procedure (PTP) edits define pairs of Healthcare Common Procedure Coding System (HCPCS) /Current Procedural Terminology (CPT) codes that should not be reported together for a variety of reasons.
 The PTP edits prevent improper payments when incorrect code combinations are reported.

-- Medically Unlikely Edits (MUEs) define, for each HCPCS/CPT code, the maximum Units of Service (UOS) that a provider would report under most circumstances for a single beneficiary on a single date of service.
+- Medically Unlikely Edits (MUEs) define, the maximum Units of Service (UOS) reported for a HCPCS/CPT code on the vast majority of appropriately reported claims by the same provider/supplier for the same beneficiary on the same date of service.

 - Posted Sep 14, 2023 Replacement Files (4th quarter of 2023) – CMS issued replacement files for NCCI Procedure to Procedure (PTP) edits for the October 1, 2023 files (PRA and OPH).
 Effective July 1, 2023, CMS implemented NCCI PTP edits between Column One codes 80305, 80306, and 80307 for presumptive test(s), and Column Two codes G0480 – G0483, and G0659 for definitive test(s).
 CMS will withdraw these edits retroactive to July 1, 2023 in a replacement file for the 4th quarter of 2023.
 CMS posted a replacement file on the NCCI PTP webpage.